There’s no better place in the U.S. for Irish pubs than Boston.

 Whether you’re bar crawling on St. Patrick’s day, or simply craving a pint of Guinness, there’s no better place in the U.S. for Irish pubs than Boston.
 The Boston area has long been known as an enclave for the Irish and thus it’s only natural that they impart some of their heritage on the city.
 If you’re stuck on where to go (the city has over 100 of them), check out our top picks that guarantee a perfect pint.

-For the past 40 years, this place has been serving up pints in the downtown area.
+For the past 40 years, The Black Rose has been serving up pints in the downtown area.
 You’ll find live Irish bands every single night of the week, two floors of revelry, and an all-around patriotic, Irish vibe.
 You can sit by a fire, eating some Guinness beef stew, while admiring the flags from each of the Irish county’s.
 If you’re in the mood for a rowdy sing-along with friendly locals and tourists, take advantage of those live, nightly programs.
 And after you’ve had your night of fun, make sure to come back in the morning for a full Irish breakfast to cure that hangover.

-Being right next to Faneuil Hall, you know this place gets hopping at night (and during the day).
+Being right next to Faneuil Hall, you know Ned Devine’s gets hopping at night (and during the day).
 Between the polish wood paneling imported from Ireland and the brass light fixtures, you definitely feel as if you’re in Ireland.
 Head upstairs and you’ll find a bustling nightlife scene with thumping music and big tv screens.
 Their clam chowder has been voted number one during Chowderfest three times so it’s a definite must-try.
 During the spring and summer it has lovely outdoor seating where you can enjoy the hustle and bustle of Quincy Market and Faneuil Hall.

 117 E Berkeley St, Boston, MA 02118 (map, website)